-Social prescribing is a means of enabling GPs, nurses, and other primary care professionals to refer people to a range of non-clinical services.
+Social prescribing, sometimes referred to as community referral, is a means of enabling GPs, nurses, and other primary care professionals to refer people to local, non-medical services.

 Social Prescribing helps people to: